TetianaDubovyk/file_compressor/README.md

  ### Compress
  The user calls the script providing following parameters:
  * compress for an action
- * *.txt file to work with
+ * *.txt file to compress
  * *.bin file to store compressed data in

- After that begins validation of given files: if file to compress is exist and name for a file with compressed data is not taken, and extentions of entered files are correct - encoding text file into bynary file which contents encoded data, some additional data and hash of a file for validation when decompressing
+ After that begins validation of given files: if file to compress is exist and name for a file with compressed data is not taken, and extentions of entered files are correct - encoding text file into bynary file which contents encoded data, some additional data and hash of a file for validation when decompressing.
+If name of a file to store compressed data is taken, then user asked permission to owerride it with a new data.

  ### Decompress
- The user calls the script providing following parameters:
+ The user provide following parameters:
  * decompress for an action
- * *.bin file to decode
+ * *.bin file to decompress
- * *.txt file to store decoded data in check hash if ok: decompress result is txt
+ * *.txt file to store decompress data in

-### Decompressor
+ The same validation begins, only now it also checks if a given bin file are really the file that were previous compressed.
+Validation compares hash of this file without last 16 bytes and hash which is stored inside this last 16 bytes, if they match - decompressing begin.
+The result of decompressing is a text file.

  ### Design opp
  decided oop approach the following clases have bin created for each cless wofollowing responsabilities